stanbar/stellot/README.md

 ## System design

 The goal of the system is to provide the highest level of transparency while keeping sensitive data private.
 Additionally, it should be illegal to issue more than one vote token to one elector.
 Hence there should be a way of identifying and authorizing voters.
 I decided to use a government authorized polish system "Profil Zaufany" as an identity provider, with the assumption that every eligible voter is registered there.
 The total number of votes tokens should be limited to the total number of eligible voters.
 I assume that this number is publicly available on the day of the election.
-In consequence, everyone is able to verify that there were no more token issued.
+In consequence, everyone can verify that there were no more token issued.
 Vote token exchanging is permitted intentionally and treated as a feature.
 It's no different from the traditional election system where some people delegate their vote decision to one family member who tells them what should they vote on.
 In this system, it's possible to send the token and let the receiver to perform vote on thy behalf.
-This decision can possibly allow unhealthy vote trading, so this feature can be easily prohibited by disabling _manual path_ described in the following chapters.
+This decision possibly allows unhealthy vote trading, so this feature can be easily prohibited by disabling _manual path_ described in the following chapters.
 Stellar is capable of [limiting users](https://www.stellar.org/developers/guides/issuing-assets.html#requiring-or-revoking-authorization) who are eligible to receive tokens, but I can not see any benefits from using it in proposed system, where user authentication is done by external service (Profil Zaufany), and authorization is done by our backend, which verifies if user is eligible for token issuance.

 ## System architecture